Over the last 15 years, Winchester has suffered more than $25 million worth of flood damage due to the Aberjona River.

 Beginning this summer and continuing into the fall, the town will begin a project to widen the river by 15 feet, which would limit the amount of flooding from the Aberjona.
 Construction needs to take place during the river’s low-flow period, which is between July and October.

-The Board of Selectmen voted to approve the project this past winter.
-However, at the time, the Planning Board did not agree with the board’s decision, expressing concern over the size of the sidewalk along Mystic Valley Parkway, the removal of vegetation, the footbridge leading to Ginn Field and the damage to the natural wildlife in the river, like the storks.
+The voted to this past winter.
+However, at the time, the Planning Board expressing concern over the size of the sidewalk along Mystic Valley Parkway, the removal of vegetation, the footbridge leading to and the damage to the natural wildlife in the river, like the storks.

 Last week, the Planning Board hosted a site walk along the construction area in order to visualize their concerns to residents.